 ISO 14971 requires a cohesive, well-documented narrative of your product’s lifecycle to assure the FDA that the device is safe, effective and compliant.
 Any decisions or actions that aren’t documented could keep your product from reaching the market or result in a recall.

 Finding and fixing errors early in the product lifecycle saves money, speeds time to market and improves product quality.
 Jama Connect allows medical device developers to review risks and risk controls holistically, so that teams can operate with confidence.

-For a deeper dive into ISO 14971 and how Jama Connect and Risk Management Center offer a comprehensive way to manage risk and requirements throughout development, download our white paper, “Application of Risk Analysis Techniques in Jama to Satisfy ISO 14971.”
+For a deeper dive into ISO 14971 and how Jama Connect for Medical Device Development offers a comprehensive way to manage risk and requirements throughout development, download our white paper, “Application of Risk Analysis Techniques in Jama to Satisfy ISO 14971.”